Alex-zun/tot-gpt-promptruly/README.md

 - Feel free to contact [alexzun030@gmail.com](alexzun030@gmail.com) or open an issue if you have any questions.
 - [OpenAi - Prompt Cookbook Repo](https://github.com/openai/openai-cookbook#prompting-libraries--tools) Examples and guides for using the OpenAI API.
 - [OpenAi - GPT best practices](https://platform.openai.com/docs/guides/gpt-best-practices) A useful guide on how to get better results using ChatGPT.
+- [LLM Models Leaderboard at Huggingfaces](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard) a real-time tracker and evaluator of open-source LLMs and chatbots models as they are released.